-Arrest warrant for ex-Korean Air exec
+Arrest warrant for ex-Korean Air exec in nut rage

 Seoul, South Korea — A South Korean court on Tuesday approved the arrest of a former Korean Air Lines Co. executive who delayed a flight over a bag of macadamia nuts.